Skip to content

 }

-A peripheral with ctx_.bus wired can read from or write to any physical address — RAM or another peripheral's MMIO:
+A peripheral with ctx_.bus can read/write any physical address — RAM or another peripheral's MMIO — through dma_read/dma_write (src/interfaces/include/tero/ibus_master.hpp):

 std::array<std::byte, 16> buf{};